Projects per year

 Having successfully completed a postgraduate qualification in ‘Supporting Teacher Learning’, David has used this work as part of enhanced partnership initiatives to engage school colleagues in joint assessment approaches of BA and PGDE students on placements.

-David visits China on a regular basis to work with partner universities in promoting opportunities to engage with Strathclyde.
-He has successfully designed, implemented and evaluated new student programmes in comparative education and language study delivered at Strathclyde and in China.
+David visits China on a regular basis to work with partner universities in promoting opportunities to engage with Strathclyde and has recently extended this work to include South Korea.
+He has successfully designed, implemented and evaluated new student programmes in comparative education and language study delivered at Strathclyde and Asian contexts.
 These have opened up opportunities for large numbers of students across the HaSS Faculty as a whole.
 He would welcome requests from other international partners to open up new models of collaboration.

 He is an enthusiastic learner of Mandarin and is looking ahead to the implementation of the 1+2 languages agenda and how Chinese language and culture can be promoted through this in Scottish primaries.

-- The teaching of Mandarin Chinese in Scottish primary schools
+The teaching of Mandarin Chinese as second/ third language in Scottish primary schools

-- Teaching of STEM subjects in the primary school
+The promotion of STEM learning in the primary school

-As part of his PhD, David is currently undertaking an extensive range of data collection using a mixed methods approach to explore the experiences of those delivering Mandarin Chinese in a range of schools within 3 Scottish Local Authorities.
+As part of his PhD, David is currently undertaking a multi-layered study to explore the experiences of those delivering Mandarin Chinese in a range of schools within 3 Scottish Local Authorities.
 The views of pupils learning the language are also very much central to the aims of the research.
 This work will provide an innovative perspective on the teaching of Chinese language and culture within the context of the Scottish Government’s 1+2 policy agenda, due for full implementation in 2021.